CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * no vulnerabilities publicly known.
 This can change at any time.

-+ In addition, vulnerabilities can only be known to certain parties who do not want to publish them for different reasons.1The exploitation of a vulnerability before the vulnerability was publicly disclosed is a so-called zero-day ("exploit").
++ In addition, vulnerabilities can only be known to certain parties who do not want to publish them for a variety of reasons.1The exploitation of a vulnerability before the vulnerability was publicly disclosed is a so-called zero-day ("exploit").